Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Introduction

-\item In particular, utilization of local and global descriptors for retrieval scenario can contradict with the low cost computation constraint.
-Hence, we introduce critical improvements to the commonly used indexing and global pooling techniques, namely, Product Quantization (PQ)~\cite{jegou2011} and Compressed Fisher Vector (CFV) ~\cite{duan2014}, to balance the workload and to promote modest visual description.
-In short, we propose a non-parametric score function to compute the probabilistic similarity scores between local features of query and reference data in an asymmetric PQ space.
-Ultimately, this function enables us to assess the quality of matches by the probabilistic scores than Euclidean distances.
-Furthermore, we replace hand-crafted features~\cite{lowe2004,tola2010} and sparse keypoints ~\cite{lowe2004,mikolajczyk2005} with densely sampled mid-level convolutional features.
-Note that this step still has the low computation workload, since deep features are densely estimated.
-In addition, semantic content can be depicted more precisely with deep features~\cite{krizhevsky2012,bebanko2015} which differs from the local feature content (relevent to the goal of our work).
-Last but not least, we apply an approximate binary nearest neighboring search (NN) to make querying up to 6x faster for CFV with a minor decrease in the accuracy.
+\item In particular, the utilization of local and global descriptors for retrieval scenarios may conflict with low-cost computation limitations.
+Hence, we introduce improvements to well-known indexing and global pooling techniques; namely, Product Quantization (PQ)~\cite{jegou2011} and Compressed Fisher Vector (CFV) ~\cite{duan2014}, to balance the workload and to promote modest visual description.
+In short, we propose a non-parametric weighting function to compute probabilistic similarity scores between local features for query and reference data in an asymmetric PQ space.
+Furthermore, we replace hand-crafted features~\cite{lowe2004} and sparse keypoints ~\cite{lowe2004,mikolajczyk2005} with densely sampled mid-level convolutional features.
+Notice that this step still has low computation workload, since deep features are densely estimated.
+In addition, semantic content can be represented precisely with deep features~\cite{krizhevsky2012,bebanko2015}, which differs from the local content (relevant to the goal of our work).
+Last but not least, we apply an approximate binary nearest neighboring search (NN) to make querying operation up to 6x faster for CFV with a minor decrease for accuracy.

-\item To this end, the proposed method enables fast query and low computational workloads for large-scale datasets while outperforming the baselines by a large margin.

-\item Lastly, the ground truth annotations for Stanford I2V dataset are updated by the retrieval results of the proposed method, thus more reliable performance evaluation becomes possible for the future works.
+\item To this end, the proposed method enables fast query and low computational workloads for large-scale datasets while it outperforms the baselines by a large margin.
+Moreover, ground truth annotations for Stanford I2V dataset are updated that allow us to have a more reliable performance evaluation for future works.

 \end{itemize}